MileHacker Logo

 • Special permits: No special permits are general for tourist activities.

-• Health-related entry requirements: France offers no specific health-related entry requirements beyond standard vaccination recommendations.
+• Health-related entry requirements: France has no specific health-related entry requirements beyond standard vaccination recommendations.

 • Passport validity: Double-check your passport's validity well before travel.
 A minimum of six months beyond your return date is a sound practice.